srobo/runbook/docs/competition/livestream/README.md

 # Livestream

-Some events, such as the [competition](../README.md) online-only events are livestreamed.
+Some events are livestreamed, such as kickstart events to archive the presentation and get a wider audience, or competitions so family and friends can follow along too.

 ## Platforms